kxd2795/IGME-230/game treatment.md

 ## Mechanics
 ### How to Win
 Keep going up the volcano tube into you make it out alive.
+Shoot down

 ### Platforming
 Jump from platform to go upwards.
 You have the ability to double jump.